mcamilli/Pokedex/README.md

 Pokedex

-- Using reactJs and PokeApi
+- Using ReactJs and PokeApi
 - !surge: https://joyous-minute.surge.sh/